buildingsareheavy/ando/README.md

 ## Known Issues

+If you are doing a completely fresh install and have not installed Xcode already, it will prompt you to do so but also say that Ando has failed.
+Install Xcode and run the script again.

 Cask does not recognize applications installed outside of Homebrew Cask – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.

 ## Acknowledgements